Skip to content

 Trying to create a key for an existing alias will cause an error!
 Key management is your responsibility!

 On the client, Warden Supreme is even easier to integrate.
 In contrast to the verifier, it is tailored around Ktor for its KMP goodness.
-Doing so allows for obtaining a certificate chain for an attested key are literally three short lines of code, if the challenge already specifies key constraints:
+Doing so allows for obtaining a certificate chain for an attested key in literally three short lines of code, if the challenge already specifies key constraints:

 /*(1)!*/val client = AttestationClient(ktorClient)